ForNextSoftwareDevelopment/TK-85/README.md

 Remember that if you use the monitor source program, it is best to set the DELAY constant to 0 (now 71) and the MSEC9 constant to 1 (now 14).
 This to prevent a long waiting delay for the keyboard to respond (the delay is used to avoid key bouncing).
-Also fast run (key >>), even with the reduced delays, is recommended to use the keyboard/display.
+Also fast run (icon >>) is recommended to use the keyboard/display, even with the reduced delays.

 Copyright (c) 2024 Dirk Prins